FAQs - Frequently Asked Questions

 Choosing the right program for you is about choosing what makes sense given your background, experience, budget, time, location, and the training focus on developing the 11 Core Competencies for a Coach as published by the International Coach Federation.

-The Center for Coaching Certification offers ICF-approved training with the Certified Professional Coach program, the Certified Master Coach program, the Certified Coach Specialist program (for Business, Career, Executive, Life, and Wellness), a 30-hour Coaching Practicum class, and the ACC Mentor Coaching.
+The Center for Coaching Certification offers ICF-approved training with the Certified Professional Coach program, the Certified Master Coach program, the Certified Coach Specialist programs (for Business, Career, Executive, Life, and Wellness), a 30-hour Coaching Practicum class, and the ACC Mentor Coaching.
 CCC will continue to be there to answer your questions, provide information on the practical aspects of coaching, and support your coaching work.
 In addition, our graduating coaches have the option of posting a listing on www.FindaCertifiedCoach.com, writing a chapter in the Coaching Perspectives book series, guest blogging, and guest presenting an online webinar.
+All graduates are also provided a dashboard they can personalize and use to administer assessments plus the dashboard includes resource materials.

-The Center for Coaching Certification offers certification that is specifically designed to develop the 11 Core Competencies.
-All of the training programs are approved by the International Coach Federation and support earning a credential.
+The Center for Coaching Certification offers coaching certification programs that are specifically designed to develop the ICF's 11 Core Competencies.
+All of the coach training programs are approved by the International Coach Federation and support earning a credential.

 Each business offering services chooses what to charge based on their expenses and their desired profits; costs vary because each business chooses their rate.